M. Jeff Thompson

-Brigadier-General M. Jeff Thompson (January 22, 1826 – September 5, 1876), nicknamed "Swamp Fox," was a senior officer of the Missouri State Guard who commanded cavalry in the Trans-Mississippi Theater of the American Civil War.
+Brigadier-General Meriweather Jeff Thompson (January 22, 1826 – September 5, 1876), nicknamed "Swamp Fox," was an American soldier who was a senior officer of the Missouri State Guard who commanded cavalry in the Trans-Mississippi Theater of the American Civil War.
 The CSS General M. Jeff Thompson (c.
 1862) was named after him.

 Early life and career

 Meriwether Jefferson Thompson was born in Jefferson County, Virginia (present-day West Virginia), into a family with a strong military tradition on both sides.
 He received basic training in military tactics in Charleston, South Carolina, but was not appointed to a military academy.
 Following his education, he found employment as a store clerk in a few Virginia and Pennsylvania towns.
 He moved to Liberty, Missouri, in 1847 and St. Joseph the following year, beginning as a store clerk before taking up surveying and serving as the city engineer.
 He later supervised the construction of the western branch of the Hannibal & St. Joseph Railroad.
 He married Emma Catherine Hays in 1848.
 He served as the seventh Mayor of St. Joseph, Missouri from 1857 to 1860.
 He presided over the ceremony inaugurating the first ride of the Pony Express on April 3, 1860.
-He gained national attention in May, 1861, when he cut down a United States flag from the St. Joseph Post Office flag pole and threw it down to an angry crowd of southern sympathizers who shredded it to pieces.
+He gained national attention in May 1861, when he cut down a United States flag from the St. Joseph Post Office flag pole and threw it down to an angry crowd of southern sympathizers who shredded it to pieces.